wictorwilen/msteams-react-base-component/README.md

 [![GitHub issues](https://img.shields.io/github/issues/wictorwilen/msteams-react-base-component.svg)](https://github.com/wictorwilen/msteams-react-base-component/issues)
 [![GitHub closed issues](https://img.shields.io/github/issues-closed/wictorwilen/msteams-react-base-component.svg)](https://github.com/wictorwilen/msteams-react-base-component/issues?q=is%3Aissue+is%3Aclosed)

-This is a React hook based on the Microsoft Teams JavaScript SDK and the Fluent UI components, which is used when generating Microsoft Teams Apps using the [Microsoft Teams Yeoman Generator](https://aka.ms/yoteams).
+This is a set of React hooks and providers based on the Microsoft Teams JavaScript SDK, the Fluent UI components and Microsoft Graph Toolkit, which is used when generating Microsoft Teams Apps using the [Microsoft Teams Yeoman Generator](https://aka.ms/yoteams).

  | @master | @preview |
  :--------:|:---------:
  ![Build Status](https://img.shields.io/github/workflow/status/wictorwilen/msteams-react-base-component/msteams-react-base-component%20CI/master)|![Build Status](https://img.shields.io/github/workflow/status/wictorwilen/msteams-react-base-component/msteams-react-base-component%20CI/preview)

+# Usage

-## Usage
+## `useTeams` hook

 To use this package in a Teams tab or extension import the `useTeams` Hook and then call it inside a functional component.